HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 Both serve the same purpose: they help prevent interference and unintended activations of the repeater.
 Your radio must be set to transmit the correct CTCSS tone or DCS code for the repeater to even recognize your signal.
 Check your local repeater directory or club information to find out which system a particular repeater uses.

 You'll also encounter DTMF in repeater operation.
-As we discussed in Section 6.4, DTMF uses two simultaneous audio tones—the same technology used in touch-tone phones.
+As we discussed in Section 6.4, DTMF uses two simultaneous audio tones — the same technology used in touch-tone phones.
 Unlike CTCSS or DCS, DTMF is not used for basic repeater access but instead for controlling repeater functions, activating links to other systems, or accessing internet-connected systems like IRLP (which we'll discuss later in this section).

 If you're having trouble accessing a repeater whose output you can hear, there could be several reasons:
 - *You're using the wrong offset*